 Stacey Dash went from ’90s movie star to Fox News pundit.
-Now, she’s apologizing for her ‘arrogant pride and anger.'
+Now, she’s apologizing for being ‘prideful and angry’

 That exchange and others like it boosted her profile on cable news, and by 2014, she had fully transitioned from guest spots on comedies to a contributor role at Fox News.

 That job seemed to bring her more attention than any recurring TV roles.
-Amid political debates over gender-neutral bathrooms, Dash said trans people should “go in the bushes.”
+Amid political debates over gender-neutral bathrooms, Dash said transgender people should “go in the bushes.”
 After “Grey’s Anatomy” actor Jesse Williams spoke up about racial injustice, she called him a “plantation slave.”
-One expletive during a tirade about Barack Obama’s counterterrorism policies prompted Fox News to suspend her.
+One expletive during a tirade about Obama’s counterterrorism policies prompted Fox News to suspend her.

-One of her most controversial comments came in January 2016, when she slammed the “ludicrous” #OscarsSoWhite controversy and called for the elimination of Black History Month and BET.
+One of her most controversial comments came in January 2016, when she slammed the #OscarsSoWhite controversy as “ludicrous” and called for the elimination of Black History Month and BET.
 (The network had previously featured her in a recurring role on the comedy series, “The Game.”)

-These days, Dash says in her Daily Mail interview published on Thursday, she has become a very different person.
+These days, Dash says in her Daily Mail interview published Thursday, she has become a very different person.

 “There are things that I am sorry for.
 Things that I did say, that I should not have said them the way I said them,” Dash said.
 “They were very arrogant and prideful and angry.
 And that’s who Stacey was, but that’s not who Stacey is now. ...
 Stacey now would never work at Fox, would never work for a news network or be a news contributor.”